greeny-blue/home-network-monitoring/README.md

 - Vendor lookup via OUI
 - Simple reporting of discovered hosts and services

-The project is being built iteratively, starting from simple ICMP and bash-based discovery tools and gradually expanding toward a more complete Python-based scanner.
+The project is being built iteratively, starting from simple ICMP and shell-based discovery tools and gradually expanding toward a more complete Python-based scanner.

 The emphasis is on **clarity of implementation and learning**, rather than speed or stealth.